Rock Dust Light Star

-Rock Dust Light Star is the seventh studio album released by the English band Jamiroquai.
-The album was released on 1 November 2010 in the United Kingdom by Universal Music/Mercury Records and on 24 April 2012 in the United States by Executive Music Group.
+Rock Dust Light Star is the seventh studio album by English band Jamiroquai.
+It was released on 1 November 2010 in the United Kingdom by Universal Music/Mercury Records and on 24 April 2012 in the United States by Executive Music Group.

 Background

-The album was recorded at Jay Kay's home studio in Buckinghamshire, as well as Hook End Manor in Oxfordshire, and Karma Studios in Thailand.
-The album is written entirely by the band, and produced by first time collaborators Charlie Russell and Brad Spence.
-The band revealed that the musical style of the new album will be more centred on funk and rock; however, frontman Jay Kay claimed that the tone and style of the album were hard for him to describe.
-Promotion of the album began in October 2010, with a press conference involving band members Jay Kay, Derrick McKenzie, Sola Akingbola, Matt Johnson, Paul Turner, and Rob Harris.
+The album was recorded at Jamiroquai frontman Jay Kay's home studio in Buckinghamshire, as well as Hook End Manor in Oxfordshire, and Karma Studios in Thailand.
+The album was written entirely by the band, and produced by first time collaborators Charlie Russell and Brad Spence.
+The band revealed that the musical style of the new album would be more centred on funk and rock; however, Kay claimed that the tone and style of the album were hard for him to describe.
+Promotion of the album began in October 2010, with a press conference involving Kay and fellow band members Derrick McKenzie, Sola Akingbola, Matt Johnson, Paul Turner, and Rob Harris.
 They announced that the group were to play two concerts, in Colombia and Brazil, to promote the album, before discussing plans for a possible world tour in 2011.
 In a review for The Daily Telegraph, the album was described as "blistering, poetic, meaty, reflective and inspiring".
 For this album, Kay took inspiration from Rod Stewart, Roxy Music, Pink Floyd and the Rolling Stones "in their more rock/disco phase".

 Reception

 Upon release, the album debuted at number seven on the UK Albums Chart with sales of about 34,378 copies.
 As of December 2010, the album has sold 210,000 copies worldwide.
 On 17 December 2010, the album was certified Gold in the UK for reaching sales of 100,000 copies.
-In March 2011, Jamiroquai announced plans for the speculated worldwide tour, starting with dates Hallenstadion in Zurich on 18 March 2011, and ending with two shows at the SECC in Glasgow on 20 April 2011.
-In June 2011, another string of tour dates were confirmed on the band's website for June and July.
+In March 2011, Jamiroquai announced plans for the speculated worldwide tour, starting with dates at Hallenstadion in Zürich on 18 March 2011, and ending with two shows at the SECC in Glasgow on 20 April 2011.
+And in June 2011, another string of tour dates were confirmed on the band's website for June and July.